 In peak summer, this happens more gusto.
 Why?
 Because there’s more heat.
 Simple as that.

 So, how do you square that with the conventional heat-related wisdom we’re all familiar with – that “warm air rises” and “cool air falls?”
 Isn’t heat always entering the bottom of a structure, rising to the top, and pushing the cool air downward?

 Nope.
 That’s not always what’s going on.
-Heat certainly can rise within the confines of a structure, such as a house, but that’s not how heat behaves under all conditions.
+The heat certainly can rise within the confines of a structure, such as a house, but that’s not how heat behaves under all conditions.

 Again, heat migrates to cool places.
 Sometimes, that means it moves up.
 Other times, that means it moves down.
 Or sideways.
 Or diagonally.

-In other words, it’s true that warm air rises… except for those occasions when it falls, sinks, drops, descends, creeps, crawls, and plummets.
+In other words, warm air indeed rises… except for those occasions when it falls, sinks, drops, descends, creeps, crawls, and plummets.

-The notion that “warm air rises” is actually a reference to the stack effect.
+The notion that “warm air rises” is a reference to the stack effect.

 Ok, we’re kidding.
 This is Atlanta.
 It gets cold, but not that cold.
 Anyway…